diofant/diofant/doc/src/modules/parsing.rst

 A transformation is a function that accepts the arguments ``tokens, local_dict, global_dict`` and returns a list of transformed tokens.
-They can be used by passing a list of functions to :py:func:`parse_expr` and are applied in the order given.
+They can be used by passing a list of functions to :py:func:`~sympy.parsing.sympy_parser.parse_expr` and are applied in the order given.

 .. autodata:: sympy.parsing.sympy_parser.standard_transformations